JuliaMath/NaNMath.jl/README.md

 NaNMath.pow(-1.5,2.3) # NaN
 ```

-In addition this package provides functions that aggregate one dimensional arrays and ignore elements that are NaN.
+In addition this package provides functions that aggregate arrays and ignore elements that are NaN.
 The following functions are implemented:

 ```